 -

-Ian VanderBurgh, Special Advisor to the Vice-President, Academic and Provost, Strategic Enrolment Management
+Ian VanderBurgh, Associate Vice-President, Strategic Enrolment Management

 Efficient and Effective Delivery of Academic Programs

 Each Faculty is working on questions of efficient and effective delivery of academic programming.
-This subgroup will work to develop common approaches to ensuring the effective and efficient delivery of academic programming, where appropriate.
-The primary goal is to strike the best balance between quality of education and efficiency in light of the financial realities facing the University. Â
+This subgroup will work to develop common approaches, where appropriate, with the primary goal of striking the best balance between quality of education and efficiency in light of the financial realities facing the University.

-With this intention, they will consider various mechanisms for achieving efficiencies, including logistics, more effective use of technology, opportunities created by new AI tools, and changing approaches to teaching delivery and assessment of learning, to develop guiding principles that can inform academic program decision-making.Â
+With this intention, they will consider various mechanisms for achieving efficiencies and effective delivery of academic programming, including logistics, more effective use of technology, opportunities created by new AI tools, and changing approaches to teaching delivery and assessment of learning, to develop guiding principles that can inform academic program decision-making.Ìý

 Modernizing Our Academic Program Offerings

 À¶Ý®ÊÓÆµ is world-renowned for delivering high-quality education, preparing students to become the leaders of tomorrow through academic programs that help them succeed in their chosen fields and empower them to confidently face an unpredictable future.
-We do this by embracing innovative approaches to teaching and learning, and by cultivating within students entrepreneurial and problem-solving skills that they can apply in real-world scenarios through work-integrated learning.Â
+We do this by embracing innovative approaches to teaching and learning, and by cultivating within students entrepreneurial and problem-solving skills that they can apply in real-world scenarios through work-integrated learning.Ìý

 To maintain this standard of excellence, this subgroup will take as its starting point that À¶Ý®ÊÓÆµâ€™s academic programs, individually and collectively, should be academically credible, socially useful, and financially viable.
 Meeting all three of these conditions should be a necessary condition for any new programs, and an expectation for existing programs.
-As a result, this group will have three primary tasks:Â
+As a result, this group will have five primary tasks:Ìý

 -

-Develop mechanism and supports for efficient and effective development of promising ideas into program proposals that can be more quickly approved and implemented.Â
+Develop mechanism and supports for efficient and effective development of promising ideas into program proposals that can be more quickly approved and implemented.Ìý

 -

-Develop processes for providing meaningful and easily interpreted information for decision-makers tasked with assessing existing programming in relation to our financial situation, and designing supports for programs that can become viable through redesign.Â
+Develop processes for providing meaningful and easily interpreted information for decision-makers tasked with assessing existing programming in relation to our financial situation, and designing supports for programs that can become viable through redesign.Ìý

 -

-Recommend process and support changes that can help foster efficient cooperation and cross-unit co-creation.Â
+Recommend process and support changes that can help foster efficient cooperation and cross-unit co-creation.Ìý

 Logistics for Alternative Credentials